RonenNess/adder/README.md

 # What Next

 If you want to start using Adder Scripts it is recommended you get familiar with the language.
-Check out the Adder Sandbox (TBD LINK) and the examples there, or take a look at the following cool game made with Adder (TBD LINK).
+Check out the [Adder Sandbox](http://adderscript.com/examples/sandbox.html) and the examples there, or take a look at the following [Cool Game](http://adderscript.com/examples/BotWars/BotWars.html) made with Adder.

 If you find any bugs, problems or security breaches in Adder, please report in the git repository, or drop me an email at ronenness@gmail.com.